l3vels/l3-sdk-csharp/docs/GameApi.md

 <a name="getgamebyid"></a>
 # **GetGameById**
-> Project GetGameById (string authorization, string id)
+> Game GetGameById (string authorization, string id)

 Retrieve Game

-Get game/project by ID created on the platform.
+Get Game by ID created on the platform.

 ### Example
 ```csharp